-4 42-9.4-5.
-Inspector general -- Salary and budget. -- The general assembly shall 5 annually set the salary of the inspector general and shall appropriate sufficient funds for the total 6 budget for the office of the inspector general.
+42-9.4-5.
+Inspector general; salary and budget.

+The general assembly shall annually set the salary of the inspector general and set the total budget for the office of the inspector general.

-7 42-9.4-6.
-Rules and regulations. -- The office shall, pursuant to the provisions of chapter 42-35, Administrative Procedures, promulgate rules and regulations which shall govern its proceedings.
+42-9.4-6.
+Rules and regulations.

+The office shall, pursuant to the provisions of chapter 35 of title 42, (administrative procedures act), promulgate rules and regulations which shall govern its proceedings.

 42-9.4-7.
+Duties.

-Duties. -- The inspector general shall supervise, coordinate and/or conduct audits, criminal, civil and administrative investigations and inspections or oversight reviews, when necessary, relating to programs and operations listed in section 42-9.4-1.
-The inspector general shall review statutes and regulations relating to programs and operations listed in section 42-9.4-1 and shall determine if public bodies listed in section 42-9.4-1 are in compliance and shall make recommendations concerning the effect of such statutes or regulations on the prevention and detection of fraud, waste and abuse.
+The inspector general shall supervise, coordinate and/or conduct audits, criminal, civil and administrative investigations and inspections or oversight reviews, when necessary, relating to programs and operations listed in §42-9.4-1.
+The inspector general shall review statutes and regulations relating to programs and operations listed in §42-9.4-1 and shall determine if public bodies listed in §42-9.4-1 are in compliance and shall make recommendations concerning the effect of such statutes or regulations on the prevention and detection of fraud, waste and abuse.
 The inspector general may recommend policies that will assist in the prevention or detection of fraud, waste and abuse and mismanagement.
-The person in charge of, or the governing body of any public body listed in section 42-9.4-1, may request the assistance of the office of inspector general with respect to implementation of any reviews, audits, and/or investigations as deemed appropriate and implement suggested policy or procedure changes.
-In such events the inspector general may assign personnel to conduct, supervise, or coordinate such activity as deemed necessary and appropriate to perform his/her duties in a diligent and prudent manner.
-The inspector general may recommend policies for the conduct, supervision or coordination of relationship, between state and county agencies and other state and local governmental agencies as well as federal governmental agencies and nongovernmental entities with respect to all matters relating to the prevention and detection of fraud, waste, abuse and mismanagement in or relating to any and all programs and activities of the state of Rhode Island as listed in section 42-9.4-1.
+The person in charge of, or the governing body of any public body listed in §42-9.4-1, may request the assistance of the office of inspector general with respect to implementation of any reviews, audits, and/or investigations as deemed appropriate and implement suggested policy or procedure changes.
+In such events the inspector general may assign personnel to conduct, supervise, or coordinate such activity as deemed necessary and appropriate to perform their duties in a diligent and prudent manner.
+The inspector general may recommend policies for the conduct, supervision or coordination of relationship, between state and county agencies and other state and local governmental agencies as well as federal governmental agencies and nongovernmental entities with respect to all matters relating to the prevention and detection of fraud, waste, abuse and mismanagement in or relating to any and all programs and activities of the state of Rhode Island as listed in §42-9.4-1.

 42-9.4-8.
-Inspection of records and papers -Investigations - Subpoenas. - (a) The inspector general, in carrying out the duties outlined in this chapter, shall have access to all records, reports, audits, reviews, papers, books, documents, recommendations, correspondence, including information relative to the purchase of services or anticipated purchase of services from any contractor by any public body listed in section 42-9.4-1, and any other data and material that is maintained by or available to any public body regardless of the media in which it is maintained which is in any way related to the programs and operations with respect to the state of Rhode Island, including any local town, municipality or city.
+Inspection of records and papers; investigations; subpoenas.

+(a) The inspector general, in carrying out the duties outlined in this chapter, shall have access to all records, reports, audits, reviews, papers, books, documents, recommendations, correspondence, including information relative to the purchase of services or anticipated purchase of services from any contractor by any public body listed in §42-9.4-1, and any other data and material that is maintained by or available to any public body regardless of the media in which it is maintained which is in any way related to the programs and operations with respect to the state